obmarg/cynic/cynic-book/src/derives/query-fragments.md

 Each field can also have it's own attributes:

 - `recurse = "5"` tells cynic that this field is recursive and should be fetched to a maximum depth of 5.
-Fields to which this is applied must be put in a `Box` and wrapped in an `Option` if not already optional in the GQL schema.
+See [Recursive Queries][recursive-queries] for more info.
 - The `flatten` attr can be used to "flatten" out excessive Options.
 As GraphQL is used in languages with implicit nulls, it's not uncommon to see a type `[Int]` - which in Rust maps to `Option<Vec<Option<i32>>`.
 This isn't a